 Regarding colors and designs, kitchen islands can be made from a number of different materials.
 The framework is usually wood, but the main visible surfaces could be metal or even stone - granite is a popular substance used for counter tops.
 Stainless steel is also good, but try to avoid aluminum if possible, because that is very soft and easily cut and scratched, and the metal oxidizes to a dull finish.

-traditional white kitchen with dark island
+traditional kitchen with large island

 traditional kitchen with island

-traditional kitchen island ideas
+traditional kitchen island